chris-bz/chris-bz.github.io/about.md

 Entire lifetime of Windowsing, I wanted to do things that the system did not allow, and after discovering that in Linux most of it can be done one way or another, I got very interested.

-This blog is mostly about those interesting customization options, applications working in concert to improve the daily system use.
+This blog is mostly about those customization options, applications often working in concert to improve the daily system use.

 Since I'm also in love with Python and prefer it over Bash for more advanced system scripts, some of those solutions will require its knowledge, unless you just want to copy-paste entire code without modifications.

+While Bash is better if our script is command-line-heavy, Python is generally cleaner and easier to understand and refactor.

 <br>
 ### About me